DianaNites/linux_modules/README.md

 Tool To Manage Linux Kernel Modules

 This is a tool to manage your Linux Kernel Modules.
-It is an alternative to `modprobe` and supports listing, adding, removing modules, as well as getting information on them.
+It is an alternative to `modprobe`, and supports listing, adding, and removing modules, as well as displaying information on them.

-It does not yet support dependencies or aliases.
+It does not yet support modprobe style dependencies or aliases, and is not capable of displaying module signature data, except whether one exists or not.

 ## Install